miharajster/creatim/frontend/creatim/SETUP.md

 When "Checkout" button is pressed:
 1. Validates session credentials exist
-2. Validates phone number exists and is numeric
+2. Validates phone number exists and is numeric (frontend)
 3. Sends POST request to `order.php` with session_id and pwd
-4. Backend validates credentials and cart contents
+4. Backend validates session credentials (session_id + pwd only)
-5. Backend uses phone from cart database
+5. Backend retrieves phone from cart database (required)
+6. Backend returns 400 error if phone is empty
-6. Backend calculates total price from articles/subscriptions
+7. Backend calculates total price from articles/subscriptions
-7. Backend marks cart as submitted (submitted = 1)
+8. Backend marks cart as submitted (submitted = 1)
-8. Backend creates order row with status "NEEDS TO BE PROCESSED"
+9. Backend creates order row with status "NEEDS TO BE PROCESSED"
 9. Frontend shows alerts:
    - **Success**: "Ordered successfully"
    - **Error**: "Error in processing order, try later"
 10. On success:
    - Clears local cart state in Vuex (no server sync needed)
    - Cart row is already marked submitted=1 by backend
-   - No new session created immediately
-   - When user adds next item, 403 error triggers automatic new session creation
+   - Session and credentials remain unchanged
+   - User can continue using same session for viewing purchases

 ### Purchases System